a3bc/CGU/EN/V5/index.md

     data as a controller.

 2\.
 To learn more about processing of personal data and the extent of
-    your rights, please read the Privacy Policy (LINK TO PRIVACY POLICY).
+    your rights, please read the Privacy Policy on our website.

 3\.
 As part of the management of Users' personal data, A3BC Group
     records the User's actions performed exclusively in the Application